No Fatigue Doctor in Silchar for now

 Frequently Asked Questions

-If either symptom persists for more than a week, or is accompanied by weight loss, fever, or weakness, consult a doctor promptly.
+If stiffness persists for more than a few days, worsens over time, affects daily activities, or is accompanied by pain, swelling, or fever, it's important to consult a doctor.

 Download Quickobook App